kolayuk/skinnableApp/README.md

 To add skin support to your project:

-Copy skinsupport folder to your project's root folder
+First of all copy skinsupport folder to your project's root folder

 Add line to your pro file:
 ```